rose-compiler/rose/docs/CMakeModernizationPlan.md

 - ✅ Find modules are installed and accessible
 - ✅ Rose::rose target is properly imported

-**Note:** Compilation test revealed that some dependencies (like Capstone) appear in ROSE's public headers and should be marked PUBLIC in src/CMakeLists.txt (Step 4 issue, not Step 8).
+**Note:** Compilation test revealed that some dependencies (like Capstone) appear in ROSE's public headers and should be marked
+PUBLIC in src/CMakeLists.txt (Step 4 issue, not Step 8).

 ---

 ### Step 9: Fix Conditional Header Dependencies (PUBLIC vs PRIVATE)
 **Status:** ✅ Complete
-**Implementation:** ✅ Implemented
 **Testing:** ✅ Tested
-**Dependencies:** Step 8
-**Time estimate:** 2-3 hours
 **Files modified:** `src/CMakeLists.txt`, `cmake/RoseConfig.cmake.in`
 **GitLab Issue:** #793+

-**Problem:**
-ROSE's public headers conditionally include optional dependency headers based on preprocessor macros (ROSE_HAVE_LIBGCRYPT, ROSE_HAVE_Z3, ROSE_HAVE_CAPSTONE, etc.).
+**Problem:** ROSE's public headers conditionally include optional dependency headers based on preprocessor macros (ROSE_HAVE_LIBGCRYPT, ROSE_HAVE_Z3, ROSE_HAVE_CAPSTONE, etc.).
 These macros are defined in rosePublicConfig.h and featureTests.h.
 When an external project includes ROSE headers, the preprocessor evaluates these macros and may need to include headers from optional dependencies, even though those dependencies are marked PRIVATE in ROSE's link interface.

 Example:
 ```cpp